Got17/ai-code-review-vscode/README.md

 * `wsCodeReview.rag.enable` (boolean, default `false`)
   Enrich reviews using **built-in references packaged with the extension**.
 You can toggle this in Settings **or** directly via the webview's **RAG ON/OFF pill**.
 If RAG is unavailable, it's skipped automatically.

+## Preferences (coding style)

+Use the **Set/Show/Clear AI Preferences** commands to tailor suggestions to your style—naming, formatting choices, typical WebSharper idioms, and other reviewer hints.
+Preferences are applied each time you run **Show Suggestion**.

 ## RAG: Why enable it?

-When **RAG is on**, the assistant receives concise, relevant **built-in reference context** before reviewing the selection.
+When **RAG is on**, the assistant receives concise, relevant **built-in reference context** before reviewing the selection or file.
 This often yields:

 * **More project-aware suggestions** (naming, idioms, WebSharper patterns).
 * **Fewer generic rewrites**; more precise, domain-specific changes.